 Sanity checks and commit modes are automatically disabled if the app is being installed into a directory that is not contained within a git working tree.
-Additionally, this check is only completed after first confirming that git is present and functional.
+Ksconf confirms that git is present and functional before running sanity checks.

-3.4.14 ksconf xml-format
+3.4.15 ksconf xml-format